Set up email access control through PowerShell

 For Exchange Online, enter

 outlook.office365.comif you’re using the global Microsoft 365 service.
-For other services, for example Office 365 Germany, you can find the address in the Microsoft document Basic auth - Connect to Exchange Online PowerShell.
+For other services, for example Office 365 Germany, see the values of the

 Don’t enter the protocol